Lomzem/CSUChicoNotes/EECE-446/9-9-24-network-programming.md

 - socket is not a data structure, it's a conceptual piece of data
 - definition of socket is OS dependent
 - identified by file descriptor (**socket descriptor**), int identifier
+- OS takes care of packet loss
+- holds data from socket in socket memory until socket is closed

 ## Client/Server Model
 - multithreaded client handling